dsciitpatna/EaseAPI/README.md

-# EasAPI - APIs made easy
+# EaseAPI - APIs made easy
 ---
 ## Why are APIs so Important?